-This article details how employers can interact with students in Handshake once students activate their Handshake account.
-Employers may initiate interactions with students, depending on the profile privacy option the student has selected (see more here).
+This article details how employers can interact with students on Handshake once students activate their Handshake account.
+Employers may initiate interactions with students, depending on the profile privacy option the student has selected.
+For more information on this, refer to Profile Privacy Options in Handshake.

 Employer Trust & Safety Requirements

-In order for employers to directly interact with students at your school, the employer must be approved with the school.
+In order for employers to directly interact with students at your school, the school must approve the employer.

-- If your school has not yet partnered with Handshake, and you’re part of the Handshake Open Network, then our internal team has approved those employers based on Trust Score and past activity in Handshake.
+- If your school has not yet partnered with Handshake, and you’re part of the Handshake Open Network, any employer that's vetted via the fraud-prevention platform and has past activity on Handshake can interact with the Open Network.

-If you encounter any suspicious activity from an employer, you may use our flagging system or report a message so that our Trust & Safety team may investigate and take appropriate action.
+If you encounter any suspicious activity from an employer, refer to Safety: Flagging an Employer on Handshake so that our Trust & Safety team may review and take appropriate action.

 Employer Outreach Activities

-- Employer must be approved at school or for Open Network (read more on the Open Network here).
+- Employer must be approved at the school or for Open Network.

-- If posting is requested at a Handshake partner institution, that institution is responsible for reviewing and processing job posting requests.
+If a job posting is requested at a Handshake partner school, that school is responsible for reviewing and processing the job posting requests..

 - Note: Some schools block student messaging.